Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 How We Test Our Bullet Blenders

-This criterion focuses on the blender’s overall robustness, aesthetic appeal, durability, and material quality.
+Our design evaluation focuses on the blender’s overall robustness, aesthetic appeal, durability, and material quality.
 If the blender comes with extra cups, that also gives it an edge since they enhance its versatility and convenience.

 How Our Recommendations Are Made